weshare237/KimboCare-Technical-Skills-Test/README.md

 ## License

-This project is licensed under the terms of the MIT license.
+This project is unlicensed for now.